webdevholland/100-days-of-code/log.md

 **Quick Notes**:
 * Array = collection (see Links for the day).
 Square brackets used to hold array of items '[ ]'.
 Add to an array with '.push'.
 Remove from array with '.splice'.
 These are examples of methods (method = ability).
 * 'If' / 'else' statement introduced.
 'If' statement can stand on its own without 'else' block.
 * Higher-order function, part I: function accepting another function as an argument.
 To see example, scroll down to Day 1 of this Log and within Links, click next to CodePen #2 or "Object example" hyperlink.
 See line 1 in JS editor of Object example Pen which shows function called 'ChristinesFunction' passed as argument.
+Higher-order function, part II: function returning another function as a result (see Links for the day, Day 2)

 **Thoughts:**
 * Heard of array before, also thought of it as list of items.